Mother!: Critical response

 Writing for The Guardian, Peter Bradshaw gave the film five stars, saying: "Darren Aronofsky's toweringly outrageous film leaves no gob unsmacked.
 It is an event-movie detonation, a phantasmagorical horror and black-comic nightmare that jams the narcosis needle right into your abdomen."
 Ignatiy Vishnevetsky of The A.V.
 Club gave the film a B+, writing: "the filmmaking ranks as some of Aronofsky's most skillful".
 Ben Croll of IndieWire gave the film an A−, noting: "Awash in both religious and contemporary political imagery, Darren Aronofsky's allusive film opens itself to a number of allegorical readings, but it also works as a straight-ahead head rush."
 In an essay for The Hollywood Reporter, Martin Scorsese said: "It was so tactile, so beautifully staged and acted—the subjective camera and the POV reverse angles, always in motion ... the sound design, which comes at the viewer from around corners and leads you deeper and deeper into the nightmare ... the unfolding of the story, which very gradually becomes more and more upsetting as the film goes forward.
 The horror, the dark comedy, the biblical elements, the cautionary fable—they're all there, but they're elements in the total experience, which engulfs the characters and the viewers along with them.
 Only a true, passionate filmmaker could have made this picture, which I'm still experiencing weeks after I saw it."
-In 2025, Scorsese further remarked on being "amazed" by Lawrence's performance and said: "She really is feeling everything that’s happening, in what appears to be a dream of some kind."
+In 2025, Scorsese further remarked on being "amazed" by Lawrence's performance and said: "She really is feeling everything that's happening, in what appears to be a dream of some kind."
 Director William Friedkin praised the film.
-Filmmaker Denis Villeneuve cited it as among his favourite films.
+Filmmaker Denis Villeneuve cited it as among his favorite films.